How Your Morning Coffee Could Lower Dementia Risk

 40 Years Waiting for Results

 This study impresses with its patience.
 Researchers analyzed the lives of nearly 132,000 people over more than four decades.
-This is a case where the conclusions can be trusted, as they are based not on a quick test, but on the entire life history of two generations of medical professionals.
+It’s based not on a quick test but on the life histories of two generations of medical professionals, which makes the conclusions more reliable.

-According to the results published in Science Alert, caffeine lovers had an 18% lower risk of developing dementia compared to those who ignore this beverage.
+Results published in Science Alert found that regular caffeine drinkers had an 18% lower risk of developing dementia compared with people who avoided the beverage.

 Why Decaf Coffee Doesn’t Work

-An interesting point: the magic lies in the caffeine itself.
-Participants who chose decaffeinated coffee did not receive the same brain protection.
-This suggests that caffeine acts as a sort of neuroprotective stimulant, rather than just a source of antioxidants.
+The protective effect appears to come from caffeine itself.
+Participants who drank decaffeinated coffee didn’t get the same brain protection, suggesting caffeine acts as a neuroprotective stimulant rather than just delivering antioxidants.

 How Much Should You Drink for a Happy Brain?

-The study revealed a “moderation formula” that yields the best results.
-Those who practiced moderation—2 to 3 cups of coffee or 1 to 2 cups of tea (yes, tea works too, even though it has less caffeine)—showed the best outcomes.
-This reinforces the idea that , but a well-founded choice for those who care about their well-being.
+The study pointed to a moderation sweet spot.
+People who drank 2 to 3 cups of coffee a day or 1 to 2 cups of tea (yes, tea counts too, even though it has less caffeine) showed the best outcomes.
+This supports the idea that moderate caffeine consumption is a reasonable choice for people who care about their long-term brain health.

 A Small Note About Sugar

-While the study does not explicitly prohibit adding sugar or cream to coffee, nutritionists remind us that the benefits of caffeine are best realized when the drink doesn’t turn into a liquid dessert.
-Pure coffee or tea helps keep the brain’s blood vessels elastic.
-By the way, if you’re tired of regular brews, try making , a recipe that not only energizes but also provides the benefits of healing spices.
+The study doesn’t ban sugar or cream, but nutritionists warn the benefits of caffeine are easier to get when the drink doesn’t become a liquid dessert.
+Plain coffee or tea helps keep the brain’s blood vessels flexible.
+If you’re bored with regular brews, try making a spiced drink — a recipe that energizes while bringing the benefits of warming spices.

-So, the next time someone tells you that you drink too much coffee, you can confidently respond that you’re just practicing prevention.
-This is probably the tastiest “medicine” in the world.
-In between coffee breaks, it’s worth maintaining hydration with natural remedies while avoiding excess sugar.
-For example, traditional is a year-round drink that perfectly quenches thirst and nourishes the body with vitamins without the stimulating effects.
+So next time someone says you drink too much coffee, you can say you’re just practicing prevention.
+It’s probably the tastiest “medicine” out there.
+Between coffee breaks, stay hydrated with natural drinks and avoid excess sugar.
+For example, traditional fruit beverages make a year-round drink that quenches thirst and supplies vitamins without the stimulants.

 Photo: Unsplash